 - Personnel files

-Every data object in this system will have at least two metadata tags associated with it, for example, ‘human resources’ and ‘personnel files’.
+Every data object in this system will have at least two metadata tags associated with it, for example, ‘human resources’ and ‘personnel files.’
 The first one places the object in a particular group of data objects, and the second one puts it in a smaller subgroup.
-Each personnel file would then have at least one additional metadata tag in the form of a name or employee ID number to permit identification of a particular file.
-When we see such a system represented as a folder structure, it’s important to remember that the folder structure doesn’t actually exist anyplace – the objects in it are typically stored on the hard drive – often hard drives – randomly.
-It’s just a graphical representation of a structured, hierarchical metadata scheme.
-When we drop a file into a folder, we’re really just attaching a metadata tag to it.
+Each personnel file would then have at least one additional metadata tag in the form of a name or employee ID number to permit the identification of a particular file.
+With both an index and metadata schema, documents can be found quickly and easily.

 The beauty of a well-designed electronic system is that this logical hierarchy can be paired with all sorts of additional metadata – date and time stamps, keywords, author, the list is virtually endless.
-And with a good search engine, these metadata fields can be paired, sorted, filtered and displayed in a multitude of ways that can’t be done with a physical filing system, allowing you to search in powerful ways – “Show me all of the payable invoices created by Joe Smith between January 10 and July 7 that relate to Acme Corp.”
+Then, these metadata fields can be paired, sorted, filtered, and displayed in a multitude of ways that can’t be done with a physical filing system, allowing you to search in powerful ways.

-But to put that power to use, your scheme has to be systematic and ordered.
-It’s the predictability and consistency that make for the power.
-If we don’t consistently label them as invoices or we don’t consistently put Joe’s name to them, we can’t do this.
+To put that power to use, your scheme must be systematic, ordered, and consistently applied.
+If you don’t consistently label documents as invoices or don’t consistently put Joe’s name to them, then it won’t work effectively.

 Structured by form number